PatMulligan/nostrchat/description.md

 The Nostr Market extension includes:

-- A merchant client to manage products, sales and communication with customers.
+- A nostracct client to manage products, sales and communication with customers.
-- A customer client to find and order products from merchants, communicate with merchants and track status of ordered products.
+- A customer client to find and order products from nostraccts, communicate with nostraccts and track status of ordered products.

 All communication happens over NIP04 encrypted DMs.